tscheys/tscheys.github.io/_posts/2015-09-25-BackboneAngular.md

 - JQuery: 9000
 - Underscore: 1500

-So this makes the whole Backbone framework weign in at about:
+So this makes the whole Backbone framework weigh in at about:

 - Backbone: 1900 + 9000 (JQuery) + 1500 (Underscore) = 12400 lines of code